GetStream/stream-chat-swift/README.md

 * [Installation](https://github.com/GetStream/stream-chat-swift/blob/main/Documentation/Installation.MD): Learn more about how to install the SDK using CocoaPods or SPM.
 * [Cheat Sheet](https://github.com/GetStream/stream-chat-swift/wiki/UI-Cheat-Sheet): Learn how to use the SDK by real-world examples.
 * [Demo app](https://github.com/GetStream/stream-chat-swift/tree/main/DemoApp): This repo includes a fully functional demo app with example usage of the SDK.
+* [Example apps](https://github.com/GetStream/stream-chat-swift/tree/main/Examples): This section of the repo includes fully functional sample apps that you can use as reference.
 * [Documentation](https://getstream.io/chat/docs/ios-swift/?language=swift)

 * Information about the 2.x version can be found at [v2.x README](https://github.com/GetStream/stream-chat-swift/tree/main_v2/).